muppet9010/Factorio-Craftable-Quality/README.md

 ---------

 - This was developed as a technical curiosity.
 It has to use the spoilage mechanic as the Factorio API currently doesn't allow recipe varying quality outputs.
+- Items are included when they're crafted from raw resources or purely from fluids.
+We can't filter out any redundant items when there are multiple recipes to craft them as they're only redundant if the recipes are unlocked in a specific order.
+For example if you start on Vulcanus then copper wire is made from only a fluid and thus needs a conversion recipe, but for a Nauvis start copper wire conversion is un-needed.
+- It will try and handle changes made by other mods, but may fail in places.
+Please do let me know of any failures, but equally I might just get bored and not handle them.